jabascal/stylegan2-ada-pytorch/utils_added/docker_help.md

     pr50k3_full	20 min	10 min	Precision and recall[3] againt the full dataset.
     is50k	    25 min	5 min	Inception score[4] for CIFAR-10.

-To read and display the results, use the following:
+To read and display the results, use the following to copy the desired models (for different iterations), run the evaluation script and then read and list the metrics in a json file and plot them:
 ```
     ./copy_networks_specific_iters.sh
     ./docker_run_eval_models_diff_iters.sh
     python read_metrics_txt_output_unique_json.py
     python read_metrics_json_plot.py
 ```

+`python read_metrics_plot.py` can be used to replace the last two commands.

 ## PROJECTING IMAGES INTO LATENT SPACE
 ```